bardock/UnitTestingTalk/slides/principles.md

 ---
 template: principles-header

-Qualities we'd like to see in a test
+Principles are qualities we'd like to see in a test.

 What makes these different from the goals is that there is more debate about them.

 ### Design for Testability

 * Testing requirements are considered as the code is designed

-### Keep Tests Independent

-* An Independent Test can be run by itself
-* It sets up its own Fresh Fixture to put the SUT into a state that lets it verify the behavior it is testing
+### Communicate Intent

+* Tests easier to understand
+* Call Test Utility Methods with Intent Revealing Names

 ---
 template: principles-header

+### Keep Tests Independent

+* Tests should not depend on any other tests
+* A test should set up its own Fresh Fixture to put the SUT into a state that lets it verify the behavior it is testing

 ### Isolate the SUT